azdavis/millet/docs/errors.md

 val x : int = "no"
 ```

+This hints at a possible strategy for debugging this kind of error: if the expected and found types are confusing, try adding more type annotations.

 This error commonly occurs when applying a function to an argument, but the argument did not have the type the function expected.
 For instance, in this example, Millet reports that we "expected" `bool`, because the function `speak` takes a `bool`.

 ```sml